garu/scala-for-perl5-programmers/README.md

     scaladoc <options> <source files>

 Check out scaladoc's man page for extra information.
 As for generic data such as contact details, license type, general description and code sections, I'm really not sure.
-Most people just seem to write README and markdown files without standards (so don't expect to find a Pod::Weaver equivalent in Scala), except maybe for keeping docs in the "docs" directory of your package.
+Most people just seem to write README and Markdown files without standards (so don't expect to find a Pod::Weaver equivalent in Scala), except maybe for keeping docs in the "docs" directory of your package.

 Tests